Skip to main content

 While being in economy or the main cabin can make you feel like a second-class citizen compared to the business- and first-class folks, many airlines will still give you little extras for free — the catch is they often aren’t automatically offered, and you might have to ask.
 Blankets, pillows, eye masks, coloring books for kids, extra snacks, and the full can of soda instead of what’s poured into your glass are all little perks you’ll likely be provided with if you request them and they’re available.

-And, if you’re on a longer international flight, you can also ask for an amenity kit that can offer travel needs such as toothbrushes, eye masks, and earplugs.
-No matter what you’re looking for, just remember your chances are better of getting it if you smile and ask nicely.
+If you’re on a longer international flight, you can also ask for an amenity kit that offers travel needs such as toothbrushes, eye masks, and earplugs.
+No matter what you’re looking for, just remember your chances of getting it are better if you smile and ask nicely.

 Get the airline’s credit card

-Many airline credit cards offer the cardholders priority boarding and free checked bags, and the miles gained on the cards will help them reach elite status in the airlines’ frequent flyer programs quickly, unlocking new levels of perks (JetBlue’s Mosaic even offers free alcoholic beverages for Mosiac members on most flights).
+Many airline credit cards offer cardholders priority boarding and free checked bags.
+The miles gained on the cards help them quickly reach elite status in the airlines’ frequent flyer programs, unlocking new levels of perks.

 Man sitting in airplane looking out window with a laptop in his lap.